electron/rfcs/rfc-preload-realm.md

 #### ServiceWorkerMain

 `WebContents`-and recently `WebFrameMain`-has served as the primary class for transmitting IPC messages.
-Service Workers will require a new class to facilitate messages to SWs in the renderer process.
+Service Workers will require a new class in the main process to facilitate messages to their equivalent instance in the renderer process.

 Chrome's extension system uses [`ServiceWorkerHost`](https://source.chromium.org/chromium/chromium/src/+/main:extensions/browser/service_worker/service_worker_host.h;drc=c59bc6c0e4ae58869eae5f4fa911840a56b647ff)